armonistan/ld38/design-docs/base-game.md

   * point multiplier
     * OPT - persistent
     * OPT - fading over time, collecting another refreshes meter
+    * OPT - breaking one turns another into a star powerup for a time, getting that
+  * stronk man - every object breaks in one hit
+  * change size of playable area
+  * bigger or smaller ball
+  * pointmania
+  * bouncy house
+    * walls always in reflect state

 * ball speeds up with each successful bounce